MaineDSA/ActionNetworkEventSync/README.md

 - customEventDescriptionFooter(formatted_event_description): Creating this
 function allows you to add an HTML-formatted string to the end of each event, as posted to Google Calendar.
 - customNewsletterEventHeaderText(events): Creating this function allows you to add additional information to the "Upcoming Events" section, between the header and list of events.
+- customAnnouncements(): Creating this function allows you to add additional announcements, articles, etc after the list of upcoming events.

 ## Triggering